lbarmas/MobileAutomationDemo/README.md

 - **Java 11**: Required to run the test scripts and manage dependencies.
 - **Maven**: Build tool to manage project dependencies and execute tests.
 - **IDE (IntelliJ IDEA)**:  Integrated Development Environment for writing and running tests.
-- **AndroidDriver**: (if testing on a physical Android device): Necessary for automating tests on physical Android devices.
+- **AndroidDriver**: if testing on a physical Android device is used for interactions.
 - **Git**: (if you want to clone the repository) Version control system to download and manage the project code.

 ## Installation